About Berkeley Heights

 Our schools in Berkeley Heights are top notch.
 Berkeley Heights is consistently rated as one of the best school systems in New Jersey, with just over 2,500 students across all six schools – four elementary schools, one middle school and one high school.
 A special feature of the Berkley Heights school system is the Mary Kay McMillin Early Childhood Center, which brings together the entire town’s kindergarten and first-grade students.

 Berkeley Heights has spacious parks and outstanding recreational programs for all ages.
 From Pee-Wee Tee-Ball and ball hockey, to a robust Baseball, Softball, Soccer, Basketball, Football, Fencing, Cheer, and Swimming program, as well as the ever-popular “Playground Camp” and summer teen programs, there are sports programs for all kids.
 In addition, the Recreation Department offers after-school activities such as Chess, cooking, robotics, creative movement and Lego Club.
-There is a wide variety of adult programs available too.
+There is a wide variety of adult programs available too, including painting and exercise class for our seniors, as well as the ever popular table tennis for our middle schoolers.
+And we can't forget the wildly popular Playground Camp and Teen Scene Summer camp for our kids.
 So much opportunity for anyone to grow athletically and academically!

 Our quaint shopping downtown offers an array of local mom-and-mom shops and services - florists, chiropractors, wellness centers, hair salons, car-repair shops, garden centers, print shops, and more.
 And there are plenty of grocery stores, pharmacies, banking options and other day-to-day services you always need.

-Our town has always been a special place.
+Our town has always been a special place, and we have a rich history.
+Saw mills and sarsaparilla manufacturers produced products for eighteenth century consumers.
+And in the seventeenth century, this agricultural community sent brave residents to fight for freedom in the American Revolution.
+Berkeley Heights is home to the Littel-Lord Farmstead, a pastoral site reminiscent of Union County's agricultural past.
+It was built around 1760 and added to the National Register of Historic Places on March 7, 1979.
+It currently serves as the home and public museum of the Berkeley Heights Historical Society.
 Berkeley Heights nurtured the invention of the transistor, solar cell, and laser at Bell Labs Murray Hill.
 Early in the twentieth century, the town spawned a supportive, environmentally conscious community called Free Acres, still home to thriving families today.

 We are proud of Berkeley Heights.
 We are proud of its diversity, persistence of excellence, neighborhood friendships, and vision for the future.